 It could be worthwhile speaking to a family member who may be able to assist you.
 Some find this embarrassing and would rather not ask their parents, but in truth, they’re often more than happy to help in any way they can.

-If you’ve tried all these options to no avail, then you may be in the market for a Debt Consolidation Mortgage.
-It’s definitely one way of reducing your outgoing monthly payments if you’re finding it difficult to save.
+If you’ve tried all these options to no avail, then you may be in the market for a debt consolidation remortgage in Manchester.
+It’s one way of reducing your outgoing monthly payments if you’re finding it difficult to save.